Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 2. Build Your Financial Foundation, Then Build Up

-The first time I tried to organize my finances, I felt anxious.
-I didn’t want to look at the numbers, but I knew it was necessary.
+The first time most people try to organize their finances, they feel anxious.
+You don’t want to look at the numbers, but you know it’s necessary.

-When I made a plan that fit my goals instead of just covering my bills, things started to make sense.
+When you make a plan that fits your goals instead of just covering your bills, things start to make sense.

-I set up automatic savings because I knew I might avoid transferring money later.
-I also made a debt plan, so I wouldn’t always feel behind.
+Set up automatic savings so you don’t have to transfer money later.
+Make a debt plan, so you won’t always feel behind.

-It wasn’t enjoyable, but it made a big difference.
+It isn’t enjoyable, but it makes a big difference.

 Take an hour this week to look at your real numbers.
 It might feel uncomfortable at first, but it will help you feel more in control.